d-z-y/shell/README.md

 # shell
-learn to make a shell
+# Learn to make a shell.